-- The pros use a carpet tractor to mesh the fibers, but you can use a rolling pin instead.
+- The pros use a spiked roller called a "carpet tractor" to mesh the fibers, but you can use a rolling pin instead.
 Trim any wayward fibers with a pair of sharp scissors, then place a pile of books on the area and let it sit overnight.

 Now your carpet looks great and you'll appreciate it even more because you did it yourself.

 Updated August 5, 2018.